Air Conditioning Tip from AC Express

 In some ways, many of us take our air conditioning and heating in Austin for granted.
 We use our thermostats to control the very air around us like wizards without a thought about it.
 We expect warm air coming through the house in the winter and cool air in the summer.
 We use these wonderful devices to make our homes as comfortable as we want them to be when the outside world is anything but.

 We know that our air conditioners and heaters work, but many of us don’t know how.
-In this tip, we’ll look at several of the different types and varieties of heaters and how the operate, what forces create the warm and what systems deliver it to the house and how.
+In this tip, we’ll look at several of the different types of heaters and how the operate, what forces create the warm and what systems deliver it to the house and how.
 We’ll look at a number of varieties and distinctions between the different forms that furnaces, boilers, and heat pumps come in.
 This will be a primer on all things residential heating.

 Before we go over the specific ways each type of home heating system works, let’s go over the basic principles that fall behind the vast majority of types of heaters.
 A central heating system has a primary heating appliance such as a furnace or boiler located in an out-of-the-way place such as a basement or garage.
 It delivers heat throughout the house either by pumping warmed air through a system of air ducts or sending hot water or steam through pipes to room radiators or convectors.